Andrea Constand Settles Lawsuit Against District Attorney Who Failed To Prosecute Bill Cosby For Sexual Abuse

 Prior to Cosby’s incarceration, Constand sought out justice on her own.
 She sued Mr. Castor for defamation, saying that he depicted her as a liar and refused to bring charges to the case.
 That lawsuit has finally been settled, the details of which have not been publicly revealed.
 “All litigation between the parties has been resolved to the mutual satisfaction of both parties,” the lawyers for both sides said in a joint statement sent Friday.
 “Other than what is contained in this statement, neither side will have any further comment.”

 Previously, Castor had claimed that Constand simply didn’t provide enough detail regarding her allegations, making it impossible for him to prosecute Cosby.
 “If the allegations in the civil complaint were contained in that detail in her statement to the police, we might have been able to make a case out of it,” he later said.
-He then accused her of telling differing stories saying that the details she’d given police, much different than she told court in her lawsuit.”
+He then accused her of telling differing stories, saying that the details she’d given police were “much different than she told court in her lawsuit.”